xjy13/flightTime/README.md

 We use this App. to see flight schedule (arrival and departure) in Taoyuan internation airport in Taiwan.
 Now, we update a new function in this app.
 User can see flights location in current time.
 The method what we use is that integrates google map SDK and opensky web API to display the location of aircrafts.
 Besides user can choose the country of aircrafts to see them.

-In Future, we'll fix some issues and make performance better and then develop new functions like listen the radio from tower
+In Future, we'll fix some issues, make performance better and then develop new functions like listen the radio from tower